Best Spelt Burger Buns

 Best spelt burger buns

 There’s nothing quite like the smell of bread.
-I think it’s safe to say, warm yeasted air is the kitchen’s perfume.
+I think it’s safe to say, warm yeasted air is one of the most provocative perfume to waft from a kitchen window.
 Homely and inviting.
 I make these Spelt burger buns often.
-Sometimes, I’ll double the recipe and freeze half for another day, reheating them in the oven for about 6-8 minutes.
-It crisps the tops and warms the centre.
+Sometimes, I double the recipe and freeze half for another day, reheating them in the oven for about 5 minutes, until the tops are crisps and the centres, warmed through.

 Best spelt burger buns